D-K-E/mlsamples/README.md

 # DL Samples

+These samples should help you get started in DL based projects.
+The main purpose in both samples is to isolate the model code from the pipeline that would use its services.
+They serve as a toy deployment example in a desktop environment.

 There are two samples in this repository: `python` and `c++`.
 Essentially they are both simple AI based video analysis tools.
 They both support multiple
 tasks: